 The London Cancer Hub: This partnership between The Institute of Cancer Research, London, and the London Borough of Sutton aims for the London Cancer Hub to be a global centre for cancer innovation.
 When complete, the development will offer more than 280,000 square metres of integrated life-science buildings including facilities for cancer research, diagnosis, treatment, education and commercial collaboration.

-UCL East: Due to open in 2018 on site of Queen Elizabeth Olympic Park, creating a cross-disciplinary centre for entrepreneurship and innovation; to include UCL Innovation, a series of incubators focused on commercialisation of biological devices, wearable sensors for health monitoring, and technologies to promote well-being.
+UCL East: Construction to commence in 2019 on the site of Queen Elizabeth Olympic Park, creating a cross-disciplinary centre for entrepreneurship and innovation; to include UCL Innovation, a series of incubators focused on commercialisation of biological devices, wearable sensors for health monitoring, and technologies to promote well-being.

 Queen Mary University of London Life Sciences Institute: a research, education and public engagement cluster across QMUL’s east London campuses that will work with the NHS and industry with a particular focus on healthcare in the post-genomic era.